 Minimally Invasive Lumbar Decompression (MILD Procedure)

 The MILD procedure is a minimally invasive procedure that decompresses the central spinal canal or tunnel through which the spinal cord or its individual nerves run from the brain downward.
 The procedure can relieve the pressure that the traversing nerves have from being crowded by the posterior longitudinal ligament which runs along the posterior or back side of the central spinal canal.
 Frequently, symptoms of spinal stenosis can be relieved with the increased room in the canal which occurs when the ligament is thinned by the MILD procedure.
 This can result in a more upright position, improved walking and standing endurance, and reduced back pain.
-It does prevent other treatment options to be done in the future.
+It does not prevent other treatment options to be done in the future.

 Candidates for MILD